Martha-Mwangii/Flatdango-movie-ticket-code-challenge/README.md

 Click the "Buy Ticket" button to purchase a ticket.
 The remaining tickets count will update automatically.
 Once all tickets are sold, the button will display "Sold Out."

 ***Delete Movies:***
-To remove a movie from the list, click the "Delete Movie" button.
-The next movie will automatically load, or the details section will clear if no movies remain.
+To remove a movie from the list, click the "Delete" button.
+The next movie will automatically load, or the movie details section will clear if all the movies are deleted.

 ***Real-Time Updates:***

-The app dynamically updates the sidebar and movie details section based on user actions.
+The app dynamically updates the sidebar and movie details section based on user actions such as clicking the delete button or the movie list on the left.

-***Contributing***
-Contributions are welcome!
-If you’d like to contribute to the project, follow these steps:

-1. Fork the repository.
-Create a new branch for your feature:

-2. Commit your changes:
-git commit -m "Add feature name"

-3. Push your branch:
-git push

-4. Open a pull request on the main repository.
+## Author:Martha Mwangi
+ If you encounter any issues with the code or need assistance, kindly reach out through:
+ - email ..<marthawanguimwangi4@gmail.com>
+ - contact ..<+254745418529>

 ## License
-This project is licensed under the MIT License.
-You are free to use, modify, and distribute it.
-See the LICENSE file for details
+Copyright (c) 2024 Martha-Mwangii